Filter By Topic

 When will I receive my statement of attainment?

-When we’ve assessed you as competent, we’ll send you an email to let you know that you’ve passed, as well as an email copy of your statement of attainment, and NSW certificate if applicable.
-This will usually happen within 1 business day of you completing your course successfully.Read More
+When we’ve assessed you as competent, we’ll send you an email to let you know that you’ve passed, as well as an email copy of your Statement of Attainment, and NSW certificate if applicable.
+This will usually happen on the same business day that you complete your course.Read More

 What are the assessment components?